9:45 a.m. to 11:00 a.m.

 - Angela Wong, Director of Events and Development, CityCenter Danbury, CT

-F2: Living Long Wharf - Coastal Resiliency, Community Engagement, and Responsible Economic Planning
+F2: Living Long Wharf - Coastal Resiliency, Community Engagement, and Responsible Economic Planning - PRESENTATION

 The Long Wharf Responsible Growth Plan aims to support the social and economic development of the Long Wharf District in New Haven, CT through its strategic focus on coastal resiliency, progressive economic strategies and community engagement.
 This session will demonstrate how sustainable development plans can offer big picture solutions by starting with incremental steps and incorporating on-the-ground conditions and stakeholder concerns.
 CM: 1.25.